 Too bad the campaign I was optimizing was for New Jersey.
 Whoops!
 I caught it after only a day, but that didn't reverse the wasted ad spend.
 I learned my lesson: enter once, check twice.

-It's no secret that geo-targeting has opened many doors for advertisers.
-Geo-targeting helps focus in on a specific market, resulting in more relevant messaging and a better return.
+It's no secret that geotargeting has opened many doors for advertisers.
+Geotargeting helps focus on a specific market, resulting in more relevant messaging and a better return on investment.

 Click on the campaign tab

 Click advanced settings

 Here you can enter the IP addresses you want to drop.
 Once excluded, users searching from those IP addresses will no longer see your ads.

 Why It Works

 Remember the saying, "out of sight, out of mind"?
 Your competitors keep an eye on your marketing efforts, but you don't need to make it easy for them.
 But, excluding IP addresses from specific geotargeted locations isn't foolproof.
 It won't take into account remote users from other locations.
 And competitors can still use tools like SEM Rush and SpyFu to see what you're doing.

 IP exclusion plus geotargeting is helpful in an aggressive industry such as car insurance.
 But, if the competition isn't fierce, your time is better spent elsewhere.

 2. You'll become locally relevant.